 Paris/London Public Transportation

-Both London and Paris have really amazing public transportation options.
+Both London and Paris have really amazing public transport options.
 They are easy to use and pretty affordable.

 Paris Metro

-Even though Paris is a very walkable city, you’ll probably want to take the metro to quickly explore this French capital city.
+Even though Paris is a very walkable city, you’ll probably want to take the metro to quickly explore this beautiful city.

 The Paris metro system is well-organized and easy to navigate, with clear signage and maps available in multiple languages.
 The metro runs frequently and covers a large part of the city, making it easy to get to most tourist destinations.

 You can purchase a single-use ticket or a multi-day pass, which is a more cost-effective option for those who plan to use the metro frequently.
-The metro is also connected to the RER regional train system, which provides access to destinations outside of central Paris.
+The metro is also connected to the RER regional train system, which provides access to destinations outside the central areas of Paris.

 London Tube